sous-chefs/docker/README.md

 -----
-This cookbook is concerned with the [Docker](http://docker.io) container engine as distributed by Docker, Inc. It does not address with docker ecosystem tooling or prerequisite technology such as cgroups or aufs.
+This cookbook is concerned with the [Docker](http://docker.io) container engine as distributed by Docker, Inc. It does not address Docker ecosystem tooling or prerequisite technology such as cgroups or aufs.

 Requirements
 ------------